ucla/lti-media-resources/README.md

 ## Start up the app

-1. Copy .env-dist to a local .env file.
+1. Copy .env.dist to a local .env file.
 There are some empty secret fields in .env.dist.
 Ask Rex for the secrets.
 2. Set LTI_KEY to any random string, and DB_DATABASE to whatever you'd like
 3. (Optional) Comment out DEBUG if you do not want to see the LTI provider debugging messages
 4. Start app: